Benjamin-Meyer-Dev/Sign_Language_Detection/README.md

 - Predicts sign language alphabet letters using hand position data.
 - Custom UI with a camera feed, letter examples and an AI guess section.
-- SQLite database that houses the pre-trained model training data.
+- SQLite database that stores the pre-trained model's training data.
-- User has the option to create a custom model by deleting the pre-trained one and collecting their own data using a varied UI.
+- Option to delete the pre-trained model and create a custom model by collecting your own training data.
-- Flexibility around cameras of varying frame rates, and different amount of training data per letter.
+- Works with cameras of various frame rates and supports varied amounts of training data per letter.

 ---